Broadcom/AFBR-S50-API/README.md

 Please make sure your work fits well into the existing structure and coding style.
-Also, before you start your work, check if your planned contribution will be accepted by open a new issue that describes your planned changes.
+Also, before you start your work, check if your planned contribution will be accepted by opening a new issue that describes your planned changes.
 This will also help to gather information about the implementation.

 ## Acknowledgements